Leeds Bradford Airport: 2020 to present

 In 2020, the COVID-19 pandemic necessitated the construction of a temporary extension to the terminal front, titled the 'Preparation Zone', acting as a space to queue, maintain Social distancing measures, and to ensure all passengers were wearing face masks as per the UK Government's COVID-19 strategy.
 The existing 'Yorkshire Lounge' was converted into a takeaway food outlet called 'Flight Bites', and all travel money kiosks, other shops / food outlets and the 'Fast Track' security lane were closed.
 On 15 July 2020, a new, refurbished Yorkshire Lounge opened; closing the Flight Bites temporary outlet.
 On the same day, Starbucks and Boots outlets reopened; coinciding with the relaunch of Jet2.com flights.

 The effects of the COVID-19 pandemic caused significant problems in the airport with staff shortages resulting in huge queues for check-in and security, as a result of the airport getting back up to pre-pandemic levels of passenger numbers, leading to it being ranked worst in the UK.
 This later led to threats of strike action in security over better pay, which were later suspended.

 With the closure of Doncaster Sheffield Airport in November 2022, the majority of Wizz Air and TUI's flights were transferred to Leeds Bradford, bringing new routes to destinations in Romania and Poland, as well as bringing more passengers in from further afield.

 In late 2023, the airport had the introduction of two new destinations to a continent not currently served by the airport, Africa announced for 2024.
 Both located in Morocco the announcement of Agadir by Jet2 in October and Marrakesh by Ryanair in December.

 In August 2024, the airport announced as part of its 2030 vision, plans to reintroduce long haul flights from the airport, stating that this could happen within the next 3 years.
 They also expect passenger numbers to go from 4 million to 7 million a year by 2030.

+In August 2026, low cost carrier EasyJet announced it would cease services to the airport "after the 5th of January".